MeltwaterArchive/storyplayer/modules/assertions/assertsBoolean.md

 _assertsBoolean()_ allows you to test a PHP boolean, and to compare it against another PHP boolean.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\BooleanExpects_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\AssertsBoolean_.

 ## Behaviour And Return Codes